-Drugs in our Specialty Tier are not eligible for this type of exception.
-We do not lower the costsharing amount for drugs in this tier.
+Drugs in our Tier 4 Specialty Tier are not eligible for this type of exception.
+We do not lower the cost-sharing amount for drugs in this tier.

+Section 6 What if your coverage changes for one of your drugs?

-Section 6.1 The Drug List can change during the year Most of the changes in drug coverage happen at the beginning of each plan year.
+Section 6.1 The Drug List can change during the year

+Most of the changes in drug coverage happen at the beginning of each plan year.
 However, during the year, the plan can make some changes to the Drug List.
-For example, the plan might: Add or remove drugs from the Drug List.
-Move a drug to a higher or lower cost-sharing tier.
-Add or remove a restriction on coverage for a drug.
-Replace a brand name drug with a generic version of the drug.
+For example, the plan might:

+- Add or remove drugs from the Drug List. - □ Move a drug to a higher or lower cost-sharing tier. - \Box Add or remove a restriction on coverage for a drug. - Replace a brand name drug with a generic version of the drug. - Replace an original biological product with an interchangeable biosimilar version of the biological product.

 We must follow Medicare requirements before we change the plan's Drug List.

+See Chapter 12 for definitions of the drug types discussed in this chapter.

 Section 6.2 What happens if coverage changes for a drug you are taking?